Legends & Heroes Autograph Tent

 Meet aviation, military legends and heroes at our Autograph Tent.
 Throughout the day, flying aces, decorated war-heroes, veterans and special guests will be present to sign autographs.
 Many of these living legends will also offer for sale copies of their autobiographies and other memorabilia.
 Don’t miss this opportunity to meet these heroes and hear their stories!

-**Below is a list of some of the Legends who attended in 2016 This list will be updated as we get closer to the event and is subject to change.**
+**Below is a list of some of the Legends who attended in recent past This list will be updated as we get closer to the event and is subject to change.**

 Cdr.
 Mark Vizcarra and Capt.
 Michael Vizcarra

 Cdr Mark Vizcarra, USN and Capt Michael Vizcarra, USN – provided 51 years of combined Navy military service to the United States, flying the F-14 Tomcat, F/A-18 Hornet and Super Hornet.
 Graduates of the Navy Fighter Weapons Schools (Top Gun), they served on 14 different aircraft carriers and participated in “Southern Watch”, “Desert Storm”, and “Enduring Freedom”.
 The two brothers followed the family military aviation tradition and are the sons of Col. (Ret.)
 Victor Vizcarra, F-105 Vietnam Veteran and nephews of Maj. (deceased) Gilbert Vizcarra who flew P-47s in World War II.